krashski/Getting-Cleaning-Data-CourseProject/Codebook.md

 #### Tidy Data File

-A second, independent tidy data set was created with the average of each variable for each activity/subject combination.
+A second, independent tidy data set called 'tidy_data.txt' was created, consisting of the average of each of the 66 time and frequency domain variables for each of the 180 activity/subject combinations.